ov-1-kenobi/dach/README.md

 - A part of a vehicle that covers the interior space.

 # DACH Stack Overview
 A lightweight collection of technologies that gets out of the way and lets you decide how much JavaScript you need.
 Develop hosted locally off of Azurite services, deliver HTML/X from your backend, use the HTMX attributes for interaction and Daisy+Tailwind CSS for pre-made components and themes.
-Finally, deploy to Azure.
+Finally, deploy to Azure via Bicep files with dotnet cli

 Save all the JavaScript for where it really counts: anywhere stuff doesn't work the way it's supposed to, out of the box; and tldr the documentation